zcash/zcash/README.md

 ./zcutil/build.sh -j$(nproc)
 ```

-Currently, Zcash is only built for Linux.
+Currently, Zcash is only officially supported on Debian and Ubuntu.

 License
 -------